julienvincent/ambient-cli/readme.md

 {
   "command": "node", // The service to run your script with.
-Defaults to node "script": "core/server.js", // The location of your script relative to root "root": "src" // The root of your project.
+Defaults to node "script": "core/server.js", // The location of your script relative to root "root": "src", // The root of your project.
 Set it to the directory of your node_modules if using node.

+  // You can also predefine commands.
+These commands can be run using `ambient run build` or `ambient run start` "commands": {
+    "build": {
+        "plainCommand": "npm run build",
+        "root": "src"
+    },

+    "start": {
+        "command": "node",
+        "script": "core/server.js",
+        "root": "src"
+    }
+  }
 }
 ```